LooksRare/sdk-v2/README.md

-# @looksrare/sdk V2
+# @looksrare/sdk-v2

-A collection of tools to interact with LooksRare protocol V2 smart contracts.
+A collection of typescript tools to interact with LooksRare protocol V2 smart contracts 👀💎

-## Usage

-### Install
+## Install

 This package has a peer dependency on [etherjs V5](https://docs.ethers.io/v5/).